 The Network exists to enable regional discussions about existing and emerging needs and issues affecting Aboriginal and Torres Strait Islander (ATSI) people across the western region.
 The network works to strengthen the capacity of local government to partner and carry out Reconciliation and Indigenous strategies and plans and undertake shared regional actions.

-This talk and workshops series has been designed to prepare for an exhibition at Altona Meadows' Orbital Art Space as part of Art In Public Places in September 2017.
+This talk and workshops series has been designed and currently in exhibition at Altona Meadows' Orbital Art Space as part of Art In Public Places.
 All the details here: hobsonsbay.vic.gov.au/GrasslandsProject